 We provide healthcare workforce solutions and staffing services to healthcare facilities across the nation.
-As an innovative workforce solutions partner, our managed services programs, or "MSP," vendor management systems, or "VMS," recruitment process outsourcing, or "RPO," workforce optimization services, and the placement of physicians, nurses, allied healthcare professionals, and healthcare executives into temporary and permanent positions enable our clients to successfully reduce staffing complexity, increase efficiency and lead their organizations within the rapidly evolving healthcare environment.
-Our clients include acute and sub-acute care hospitals, community health centers and clinics, physician practice groups, retail and urgent care centers, home health facilities, and several other healthcare settings.
-Our clients utilize our workforce solutions and healthcare staffing services to meet their workforce needs, both temporary and permanent, in an economically beneficial manner.
+As an innovative workforce solutions partner, our managed services programs, or "MSP," vendor management systems, or "VMS," recruitment process outsourcing, or "RPO," workforce optimization services, medical coding and consulting services, and the placement of physicians, nurses, allied healthcare professionals, and healthcare executives into temporary and permanent positions enable our clients to successfully reduce staffing complexity, increase efficiency and lead their organizations within the rapidly evolving healthcare environment.
+Our clients include acute and sub-acute care hospitals, community health centers and clinics, physician practice groups, retail and urgent care centers, home health facilities, and many other healthcare settings.
+Our clients utilize our workforce solutions and healthcare staffing services to strategically plan for and meet their workforce needs in an economically beneficial manner.
 Our managed services program and vendor management systems enable healthcare organizations to increase their efficiency by managing all of their supplemental workforce needs through one company or technology.

-For the three months ended March 31, 2016, we recorded revenue of \$468.0 million, as compared to \$327.5 million for the same period last year.
-For the three months ended March 31, 2016, we recorded net income of \$25.9 million, as compared to \$12.2 million for the same period last year.
-Nurse and allied solutions segment revenue comprised 64% and 66% of total consolidated revenue for the three months ended March 31, 2016 and 2015, respectively.
+We conduct business through three reportable segments: (1) nurse and allied solutions, (2) locum tenens solutions, and (3) other workforce solutions.
+For the three months ended March 31, 2017, we recorded revenue of \$495.2 million, as compared to \$468.0 million for the same period last year.
+For the three months ended March 31, 2017, we recorded net income of \$32.0 million, as compared to \$25.9 million for the same period last year.

+Nurse and allied solutions segment revenue comprised 63% and 64% of total consolidated revenue for the three months ended March 31, 2017 and 2016, respectively.
 Through our nurse and allied solutions segment, we provide hospitals and other healthcare facilities with a comprehensive managed services solution in which we manage and staff all of the temporary nursing and allied staffing needs of a client and traditional clinical staffing solutions of variable assignment lengths.

-Locum tenens solutions revenue comprised 22% and 27% of total consolidated revenue for the three months ended March 31, 2016 and 2015, respectively.
+Locum tenens solutions revenue comprised 21% and 22% of total consolidated revenue for the three months ended March 31, 2017 and 2016, respectively.
 Through our locum tenens solutions segment, we provide a comprehensive managed services solution in which we manage all of the locum tenens needs of a client and place physicians of all specialties, as well as dentists and other advanced practice providers, with clients on a temporary basis as independent contractors.
 These locum tenens providers are used by our healthcare facility and physician practice group clients to fill temporary vacancies created by vacation and leave schedules and to bridge the gap while they seek permanent candidates or explore expansion.
 Our locum tenens clients represent a diverse group of healthcare organizations throughout the United States, including hospitals, health systems, medical groups, occupational medical clinics, psychiatric facilities, government institutions, and insurance entities.
 The professionals we place are recruited nationwide and are typically placed on contracts with assignment lengths ranging from a few days up to one year.